 Home Monitoring for Liver Health

-Rubi is an investigation of home wellness monitoring and telemedicine applications for those who must closely track liver function.
+Rubi is an investigation of home wellness monitoring and telemedicine applications for liver transplant recipients.
 The device uses light sensing technology to measure blood content indicative of liver health.
-A paired app collects data to identify trends over time and enable efficient communication between doctor and patient.
+A paired app collects data to identify trends over time and simplify communication between doctor and patient.

 Liver transplant is a life-saving last resort when the organ has failed due to damage or illness.